Cypher1/cypher1.github.io/src/posts/2023-04-20-lambda-calc.md

 image: "/assets/imgs/koz3.JPG"
 -->

+# WIP - Work in progress

+The following post is a work in progress, but I thought I'd keep uploading it as a way to push myself to finish it sooner rather than later.

 # Lambda Calculus: Building little languages

 In my work I have had several opportunities to build tooling for other developers.